jeftegoes/AwsOverview/Networking & Content Delivery/Amazon VPC.md

 - **Subnets** allow you to partition your network inside your VPC (Availability Zone resource).
   ![Amazon VPC Subnets](/Images/Networking%20&%20Content%20Delivery/AmazonVPCDiagram.png)
-- AWS reserves 5 IP addresses (first 4 & last 1) in each subnet.
+- **AWS reserves 5 IP addresses (first 4 & last 1) in each subnet.**
 - These 5 IP addresses are not available for use and can't be assigned to an EC2 instance.
+- **Example**
-- **Example:** If CIDR block 10.0.0.0/24, then reserved IP addresses are:
+  - If CIDR block 10.0.0.0/24, then reserved IP addresses are:
     - 10.0.0.0 - Network Address.
     - 10.0.0.1 - reserved by AWS for the VPC router.
     - 10.0.0.2 - reserved by AWS for mapping to Amazon-provided DNS.
     - 10.0.0.3 - reserved by AWS for future use.
     - 10.0.0.255 - Network Broadcast Address.
 AWS does not support broadcast in a VPC, therefore the address is reserved.
 - **ATENTION:** If you need 29 IP addresses for EC2 instances:
   - You can't choose a subnet of size /27 (32 IP addresses, 32 - 5 = 27 < 29).
   - You need to choose a subnet of size /26 (64 IP addresses, 64 - 5 = 59 > 29).